peetrutz/BitD_Homework/README.md

 On top of that I chose SpecFlow, a BDD framework and the test runner nUnit (JUnit equivalent from JAVA).
 The project also contains the MSTest package should it be needed.
 I chose BDD because it is the easiest way to involve the entire team in the testing process, even the less technial members.

+The tests were written build around the idea of test isolation, so that the scenarios are not dependent on one another.

 # Setup
 In order to develop these tests locally on Winodws you need Visual Studio (Community edition) and the Specflow Extension.